-Beach photography presents digital camera owners with a number of wonderful opportunities as they are places of natural beauty, color and interesting light.
-However they also present a variety of challenges including camera damage, privacy issues and making large open spaces interesting.
-Here are a few quick tips on beach photography to get you ready for your first 2012 seaside trip.
+Beach photography presents digital camera owners with a number of wonderful opportunities as they are places of natural beauty, colour and interesting light.
+However, they also present a variety of challenges including camera damage, privacy issues and making large open spaces interesting.
+Here are a few quick tips on beach photography to get you ready for your next seaside trip.

 1. Be Early or Be Late

 In general, the best photos you will capture at the beach will generally be taken before (or after) the light becomes too powerful.
 Although this is just a small piece of advice, don’t regard it as unimportant, shooting at the right time on a beach can get you some stunning photographs and is much much easier than shooting at the wrong time when the sun is high.